WP Offload SES Lite vs WP Offload SES

 So you're already using the free WP Offload SES Lite plugin and wondering why you should upgrade to WP Offload SES?
 One of the main reasons people upgrade is peace of mind.
 With an active license, you can email us for help any time.
 We don’t provide email support to those without an active license.
 An upgrade will also get you some important features that are not included in the Lite plugin…

 If you run into difficulty with WP Offload SES, you can easily submit an email support request via the Support tab inside the plugin.
 We don't provide technical support for the free plugin, so this is a big deal.
-Any active license will get you a prompt reply via email, but the Gold license or better will get you PriorityExpert™ email support which guarantees that the first response you get from us is from a developer.
+Any active license will get you a prompt reply via email, but the Gold license or better will get you priority email support which assures that your request is assigned the highest priority.

 Open & click reporting